 Harmonious design: the rule of thirds

-I've published an article on harmonious web design before.
-This time I’d like to go into more detail about the rule of thirds.
+I have already reported on the topic of harmonious web design.
+This time I would like to go into more detail about the rule of thirds.

 This rule has been used for centuries, mainly in the field of fine art and later in photography.
 As shown in the diagram below, the rule of thirds sees the design divided into nine equally sized boxes: